 The chrome finish options are made from ABS plastics.
 The handles are ergonomically designed, and include rubber grips.
 Reviewers were impressed by the overall build quality, especially for the price.
 They said that while they were suspicious of the light weight components at first, the leak-free installation and operation convinced them otherwise!

-There are a few simple spray settings.
+There are 6 different spray settings.
 One is a rainfall mode, which can work for gentle rinsing or an overhead use.
 There’s also an intense “super turbo” for rinsing hair or washing the tub.
 A combination mode provides a wide rain shower with added oomph.

 Plastic models generally don’t last long.
-Users of the ANCHEERs reported better than expected longevity, but the construction is totally plastic.
-We wouldn’t recommend using these as a primary shower head.
-They’re a better choice for a secondary or guest bathroom.
+Users of the AquaDancew reported better than expected longevity, but the construction is totally plastic.
+We wouldn’t recommend using this as a primary shower head.
+It’s a better choice for a secondary or guest bathroom, or for an apartment where you don’t want to invest in something better.

 This Yakult is a modern design with simple single-function flow.
 It’s mostly metal, and has no breakable moving parts.
 Previous buyers appreciated that it was easy to install and connect without any tools.
 They loved its strong flow and overall build quality.
 While it’s no frills, the Yakult is a good choice if you want a decent secondary handheld option for a very reasonable price.